shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 Ideally your facility would want to be optimized for specific tasks.
 You can work with more than one root folder to optimize things like video playback for dailies on one server and interactive processing on another.
 Toolkit allows you to work with more than one storage root, in order to facilitate workflows such as these.
 You can [learn more about multi-root configurations here]((https://support.shotgunsoftware.com/hc/en-us/articles/219040478-How-do-I-convert-my-project-from-a-single-root-to-a-multi-root-configuration-)).

 Now that you have a pipeline configuration for your project, get started on editing it!
-Jump into the next guide, [Editing a Pipeline Configuration](https://github.com/shotgunsoftware/developer-beta/blob/getting_started_guide/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md), to learn nhow.
+Jump into the next guide, [Editing a Pipeline Configuration](https://github.com/shotgunsoftware/developer-beta/blob/getting_started_guide/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md), to learn how.